mickey-gs/CSC1028/log/diary.md

 - Get my mate to test out the npm package and make sure it works.

 This should all be very achievable.
 Ideally, I would really like to submit the final deliverable before Sunday.

+Just got out of the meeting- John seems happy with the current state of affairs as well.

+Spent the afternoon fixing the source code, so that's all up to date and sorted.
+Reverted it back to how it was before classes were added, along with completing the transition over to babel.

+### Friday, 25th March, 2021

+The first thing I did today was make sure that the source code is really well commented.
+I want to make sure that anyone who wants to contribute additional code is able to get started as quickly as possible- not just because of the assessment criteria, but because I have experience in trying to use poorly documented libraries, which can be incredibly frustrating.
+A big part of this is trying to reduce the time it takes to get up to speed.
+This is a period of looking at a code base and just trying to make sense of the purpose of the discrete sections of code before being able to actually contribute anything.
+Comments are a great way to shorten this period, as it takes the contributor less time to understand the functionality of the code they're looking at.